Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Introduction

-The next contribution of this work is Theorem \ref{generalacclimiteigen}, which provides the asymptotic eigenvalues of the Jacobian $D P_k([\x_k;\x_{k-1}])$ where the sequence $\{\x_k\}$ is generated from \eqref{generalds} and converges to $[\x^*;\x^*]$ such that $\x^*$ is any critical point of the $\mathcal{C}^2$ function.
-Next, when $P_k$ is the map corresponding to the general accelerated update \eqref{generalds} and $P_k \darrow P$ on compact sets, Section~\ref{convergingtrajsec} discusses necessary and sufficient conditions for the existence of trajectories $\{[\x_k;\x_{k-1}]\}$ generated from the update $[\x_{k+1};\x_k ]= P_k([\x_k;\x_{k-1}])$ and converge to any fixed point $[\x^*;\x^*]$ of the map $P$.
+The next contribution of this work is Theorem \ref{generalacclimiteigen}, which provides the asymptotic eigenvalues of the Jacobian $\lim_k D P_k([\x_k;\x_{k-1}])$ where the sequence $\{\x_k\}$ is generated from \eqref{generalds} and converges to $[\x^*;\x^*]$ such that $\x^*$ is any critical point of the $\mathcal{C}^2$ function.
+Next, when $P_k$ is the map corresponding to the general accelerated update \eqref{generalds} and $P_k $ converges uniformly to $P$ on compact sets, Section~\ref{convergingtrajsec} discusses necessary conditions for the existence of trajectories of $\{[\x_k;\x_{k-1}]\}$ which converge to any fixed point $[\x^*;\x^*]$ of the map $P$.
 Then, using Theorem \ref{measuretheorem3} and the eigenvalues of the map $DP$ derived in Theorem \ref{generalacclimiteigen}, we prove Theorem \ref{measurethm7} which establishes that for a class of accelerated gradient methods \eqref{generalds}, the sequence $\{[\x_k;\x_{k-1}]\}$ almost surely does not converge to $[\x^*;\x^*]$ where $\x^*$ is any strict saddle point of the function $f$ under some mild assumptions on $f$ (almost sure with respect to choice of step-size $h$ and the initialization $[\x_0;\x_{-1}]$).
 The algorithmic class \eqref{generalds} from Theorem \ref{measurethm7} subsumes the following algorithms namely, the Nesterov accelerated method \eqref{originalnesterov}, general accelerated method \eqref{generalds} with $\beta_k \to \beta$ for $\beta_k \leq 1$, or the Nesterov constant momentum method (\ref{generaldsconst}).
-To the best of our knowledge, this is the first non-convergence result to strict saddle points for accelerated methods with variable momentum step size.
+To the best of our knowledge, this is the first non-convergence result to strict saddle points for accelerated methods with variable momentum step size. {Prior to our work, although \cite{o2019behavior} establishes an almost sure non-convergence result to strict saddle points for the heavy ball momentum method, their analysis is limited to the constant momentum setting inherent to that method.
+We refer the reader to Section~\ref{ssec:prior work} for further discussion of the relationship between our work and \cite{o2019behavior}.}